viraltux/Forecast.jl/README.md

 Julia package containing utilities intended for Time Series analysis.

 > :warning: This package is in an early development stage and its functionality has not been thoroughly tested.
 Please, consider to report issues if you find any.
+> :warning: This package is undergoing heavy refactoring and is in a feature freeze status.

 ## Featured Methods